owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-07-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 We start out building our first naive generator by only encoding very basic properties of notes and bars.
 As we are generating sheet music, let's call this project *SMUG*, short for <u>S</u>heet <u>Mu</u>sic <u>G</u>enerator.
-We begin by declaring our namespace and requiring `core.typed` and `core.typed.fd`.
+We begin by declaring our namespace and requiring `clojure.core.logic` and `clojure.core.logic.fd`.
 The `fd` namespace contains the stuff we need to work with finite domains.

 ```clojure
 (ns smug.music